martaverfer/martaverfer/README.md

-# Hi there, I'm **Marta Vera**! 👋👩‍💻
+# Hi there, I'm **Marta**! 👋👩‍💻🔬

 Welcome to My GitHub Profile!
 I'm a **Data Science & Machine Learning** enthusiast currently learning and building projects at Ironhack.
+With a solid background in **Biosciences**, I bring a unique perspective to data-driven solutions, particularly in areas like healthcare, life sciences, and bioinformatics.

-In addition, I have experience working as a **Backend Software Developer**.
-I'm always excited about solving real-world problems using data-driven solutions and cutting-edge technologies.
+In addition, I have experience working as a **Backend Software Developer**, where I gained strong technical skills in building scalable applications and managing databases.

+I’m always excited about leveraging data and cutting-edge technologies to solve real-world problems.
+My combination of biosciences knowledge and technical expertise in software development allows me to approach data science challenges from a multidisciplinary perspective.

 ## 🚀 About Me
 - 🔭 I’m currently learning Data Science and Machine Learning through the Ironhack Bootcamp.